andriiyaremenko/andriiyaremenko.github.io/index.md

 ---
 ## Senior Software Engineer
 ---
-Software Engineer with more than 5 years experience in web development.
+> Software Engineer with more than 5 years experience in web development.
+> I am interested in expanding my expertise outside usual .Net technology stack.
+> Fan of Go and F#

 ---
 ### Experience
 #### KPMG Ukraine • Oct, 2017 — Present
 ##### Software Engineer, Senior Software Engineer (acting as a Team Leader • Dec, 2017 - Dec, 2019, as a Tech Lead • Feb, 2020 - Present)

 **Achievements:**
  * Was supervising and involved in development of core Client- and Server-side libraries inside the company